-With this, the model of the possible whereabouts of a given moving object at a timeinstant T between t_A and t_B can be created using the bounds on the jointly-limited locations with respect to both points A and B, which is, the respective maximum distances from each, for any given time t_X , where $t_A < t_X < t_B$.
-This idea of utilizing object behavioral constraints determining probabilistic whereabouts of moving objects between known locations is the center of our project, in which we aim to develop a system to visualize this idea.
+In line with the methodology presented by Dr. Trajcevski, the model of the possible whereabouts of a given moving object at a time-instant T between $t_A$ and $t_B$ can be created using the bounds on the jointly-limited locations with respect to both points A and B, which is, the respective maximum distances from each, for any given time $t_X$ , where $t_A < t_X < t_B$ .
+This idea of utilizing object behavioral constraints determining probabilistic whereabouts of moving objects between known locations is the center of our project.
 The figures below provide an example visualization of the conical method, which will be implemented in the application.
 In these figures, each cone represents the possible locations of an object over time based on starting location and maximum velocity.